tobiasbudig/MyForm/server/forms/demo.md

 - type: nps
 - required: false
 - id: nps_score
+- explaination: How did you liked the experience
 - help: "0 means not likely, 10 means very likely"
+- explanation: "Net Promoter Score (NPS) helps us understand customer loyalty and satisfaction.
+Your honest feedback enables us to improve our service and better serve our users."

 ---